Site icon Our Breathing Planet

 Cownose Ray Distribution, Habitat, and Ecology

 Consequently, this creature may be seen from the coastal waters of New England, in the United States, in North America, to Brazil, in South America.
-This fascinating animal also distinguishes itself from many of its brethren in terms of its preferences for type of habitat.
+This fascinating animal also distinguishes itself from many of its numerous brethren in terms of its preferences for type of habitat.

 Species Sharing Its Range